johnmanko/hapi-socketio-router/README.md

         }
     ];

-As you can, the module is defined as an array of configurations by namespace.
+As you can see, the module is defined as an array of configurations by namespace.
 This allows you to put all your namespaces into a single file, or you can break them out into individual files.

 Now, let's load our events: